 In Mountains Department, the pupils also use our pool but move to a termly swimming rota.
 For our more competent swimmers (or the taller ones!!), we have very good links with St Bees Pool and make use of their facilities.

-To purchase adaptive swimming equipment, aids and swimwear please click here this website has been shared by Gavin as a useful site for parents.
+To purchase adaptive swimming equipment, aids and swimwear please click here

 The Physiological and Psychological benefits of Hydrotherapy: